-Our Critical Needs Care Program tends to the most critical and urgent needs of childhood cancer patients and their families, offering help in the most meaningful ways possible.
-For more information on any of the following components of our Critical Needs Care Program, please contact Lisa Branch at email@example.com.
+Our Critical Needs Care Programs tend to the most critical and urgent needs of childhood cancer patients and their families; offering help in the most meaningful ways possible.
+For more information on any of our Critical Needs Care Programs, please contact Lisa Branch at email@example.com.

 Family Emergency Fund